Bristol Rodent Treatment That Works – Call 01172051147 for Rat and Mouse Treatment

 Quite often, as well as using a layer of slate for dampproofing, Victorian housebuilders would make a honeycomb wall at subfloor levels between you and your neighbouring property.
 This would mean that for every so many bricks they laid, they would leave a half brick missing to allow airflow between the rank.

-When this is the case it means that rodents can easily transverse a number of properties under the floorboards levels, going from house-to-house within a rank, making it an almost impossible task to be able to stop this problem once and for all, and at this point it becomes a management issue ie. dealing with them as and when they arrive.
+When this is the case it means that rats and mice can easily transverse a number of properties under the floorboards levels, going from house-to-house within a rank, making it an almost impossible task to be able to stop this problem once and for all, and at this point it becomes a management issue ie. dealing with rodents as and when they arrive.

 Although we will do our very best to find the sources of entry, we don’t carry a magic wand in our bag and cannot fix permanently every problem.